YifanHu2685/DifTransNet/README.md

 # DifTransNet
-The code will be available once accepted.
+The code will be available once the paper is accepted.